scudco/minesweeprb/README.md

 ```
 where '◻' is an empty Clue Square.

-In the example below, there is a mine in exactly 3 of the ⚑ squares.
+In the example below, there are exactly three mines surrounding the "3" square.
 Because the "3" Clue Square only has three unrevealed spaces bordering itself, it is correct to assume that there is mine in each space.
 ```
-3 ◼ ◼   3 ⚑ ◼
+3 ◼ ◼   3 ✖ ◼
-◼ ◼ ◼ → ⚑ ⚑ ◼
+◼ ◼ ◼ → ✖ ✖ ◼
 ◼ ◼ ◼   ◼ ◼ ◼
 ```